cornelcroi/photo-sharing-website/README.md

   ```
   - amplify selected hosting option is S3 with CloudFront using HTTPS
     - the default  CloudFront distribution points to the root folder of hosting S3 bucket
-    - the supplimentaryCloudFront distribution points to `/website` subfolder in the hosting S3 Bucket (where the static website sits)
+    - the supplimentary CloudFront distribution points to `/website` subfolder in the hosting S3 Bucket (where the static website sits)

 ## Advantages of pre rendered static website ?

 - pre-rendered static HTML of static sites loads much faster than the pages on a dynamic site.
 Fast websites are really important for a good user experience, and also for boosting your site in search engine rankings.
-- Static site generators reduce site complexity.
+- static site generators reduce site complexity.
 That, in turn, improves speed and reliability, and smooths the developer experience.
-- You don’t have to worry about database-toppling traffic spikes.
+- you don’t have to worry about database-toppling traffic spikes.
 - you can host your site with a content delivery network that scales with your site’s traffic.
-- costs
+- lower costs
-- SEO
+- better SEO
-- caching
+- good caching
-- better latency

  ## Tools